-Schools participating in the National School Lunch Program (NSLP) or School Breakfast Program (SBP) that are closed following declaration of a public health emergency may provide reimbursable meals using a modified Summer Food Service Program (SFSP) or Seamless Summer Feeding Option (SSFO).
-This modified option allows specific portions of the SFSP or SSFO to be waived.
+Schools participating in the National School Lunch Program (NSLP) or School Breakfast Program (SBP) that are closed following declaration of a public health emergency may provide reimbursable meals using a modified Summer Food Service Program (SFSP) or Seamless Summer Option (SSO).
+This modified option allows specific portions of the SFSP or SSO to be waived.
 Providing meals during school closures and/or student dismissals is optional.

 The United States Department of Agriculture (USDA) and Nutrition Services Division (NSD) encourage School Food Authorities (SFAs) and Community Organizations (COs) to consider this option.
 SFAs and COs should target and feed low income families while maintaining social distancing measures by keeping people from gathering in groups.
 With these goals in mind, meal delivery approaches may include, but are not limited to: